Liaoning: Paleontology

 Liaoning contains some of the foremost paleontological sites in the world.
 Known collectively as the Jehol Group, they include the Yixian Formation, Jiufotang Formation and Tiaojishan Formation.
 The name Jehol derives from a now defunct provincial division of that name, which covered an area that is now Western Liaoning, Eastern Hebei, and a small part of Inner Mongolia.
 Fossils were first found there during the 1920s.
 During the Japanese occupation of the area through the 1930s and early 1940s, more fossils were found, but records of them were lost after World War II ended.
 The area remained relatively unexplored until the 1990s.
 It was in 1996 that Liaoning made the headlines with the announcement of the discovery of Sinosauropteryx prima, the first example of a filamented "feathered" dinosaur.
 Sinosauropteryx prima was a small feathered meat-eating dinosaur, from the Lower Cretaceous Yixian Formation.
 This discovery pushed the evolution of feathers back in time and showed that dinosaurs, not only birds, had feathers.
 It also showed a direct evolutionary link between theropod dinosaurs and modern birds.

 Since then, dozens of ground-breaking finds have been discovered throughout the Jehol group.
 These including the earliest flower, earliest eutherian mammal, known as Eomaia, the earliest known metatherian, an intact embryo of a pterosaur, Repenomamus robustus—a 15 kg heavy mammal that ate dinosaurs, Sinornithosaurus millenii, as well as many birds and feathered dinosaurs.
 Discoveries such as Dilong paradoxus, another feathered theropod, date to the early Cretaceous Period.
 This is some 60 million years before Tyrannosaurus, and thus these discoveries push the evolution of feathers earlier than previously thought.

 The Liaoning fossils are noted for their high degree of preservation—often including soft body tissues, which is rare.
 Aside from the famous birds and feathered dinosaurs, the Liaoning fossils include insects, fish, aquatic arthropods, and plants.
-The Liaoning deposit is widely considered to be the one of the world's premier fossil sites.
+The Liaoning deposit is widely considered to be one of the world's premier fossil sites.
 The high level of preservation is believed to be due to how the animals died.
 The area was volcanically active, and large plumes of volcanic dust repeatedly covered the area, instantly killing and burying any living thing in the area.
 The extremely fine grain of the sediment and the chemical composition of the ash prevented the usual bacterial decay.
 In some specimens, extremely fine details can be seen such as the proboscis of the bee Florinemestruis used to drink nectar from the earliest flowers.
 In other specimens, colours are still visible, including stripes on fish and spots on turtles.